SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-30-luck-factor-zoo.md

 As the Nobel Laureate Ronald Coase once said: "If you torture data long enough, it will confess to anything".

 The other day, I was watching a documentary video that tells the story of a future trader who acheived 2500%+ profit within 5 years since 2019.
 Quite a magnificent financial reward!
 Though even the trader himself admitted, it's hard to determine if this should be attributed to exceptional skill or luck.
-The balance might tilt a bit more into the latter, especially considering the fact that almost all of his parterners exiting trading the same way due to unbearable losses.
+Actually the balance might tilt a bit more toward the latter, considering the fact that almost all of his parterners exiting trading the same way like him due to unbearable losses.

-Do these traders/portfolio managers/factors' nice historical performance come from something meaningful.
-Are they
+Do traders/portfolio managers/factors' nice historical performance come from something meaningful hence likely to continue in the future?
+This is definitely a million dollar question, with quite some hurdles to get a solid answer.
+As a matter of fact, people would not be that surprised to see a top performing factor or trader failing after a certain point.
+It can be due to the ever changing nature of the market - something used to work do not work anymore.
+Or even simpler, it can also be the case that the nice historical performance arises from luck, in which case the cease of success is nature.

+In the volatile financial market crowdeded with all kinds of participants, such temporary success from luck is not rare unicorn.
+It's like to have 10000 people tossing a fair coin for 10 times.
+It's expected to see some of them have 10 consecutive head toss even though they do not have special skill in tossing a head.

 whether this factor/trader/pm with